 For comparison: the Champs-Élysées above and the Karl-Marx-Allee underneath.

 However, the rebuilding process fostered discontent of a different kind.
 On 16 June 1953, workers from the construction sites at the Friedrichshain clinic and Stalinallee joined forces in a strike to protest against the new work quotas imposed by the government.
 The crowd soon swelled to 10,000 people.
 The general strike called the day after escalated into a mass uprising in 700 cities and towns across the GDR.
 The protesters’ demands included lowering the work quotas, release of political prisoners, resignation of the government under the First Secretary of the SED Central Committee, Walter Ulbricht, and German reunification.
 Once again, the Strausberger Platz area was at the epicentre of events.
 The uprising was crushed by Soviet tanks and would haunt the East German leadership until the end.

 From the late 1970’s onwards, Karl-Marx-Allee became the site of the official 1st of May rallies as well as the annual military parade on 7 October to celebrate the anniversary of the GDR’s constitution.

 Of course it is!
 Since reunification, the area around Strausberger Platz has experienced a new lease of life.
-Events such as the Berlin Half-Marathon or the International Beer Festival in the summer draw crowds of tourists and locals to this location steeped in history.
-But even when there’s nothing special going on, there’s always a reason to celebrate life at the AVENUE Club or Klub International.
+Sporting events such as the Berlin Half-Marathon, summer events or the variety of galleries and museums draw crowds of tourists and locals to this location steeped in history.
+But even when there’s nothing special going on, there’s always a reason to celebrate life at Strausberger Platz.